-Seeking advice 5.2 You have the right to question any instruction or direction given to you that you think may be unethical or unlawful.
-If you are uncertain about an action or decision, you may need to seek advice from other people.
-This may include the Chair of the Commission, the OANC, the Board of Elections, the Board of Ethics and Government Accountability, or any relevant Governmental organization.
+Seeking advice 3.2 Commissioners have the right to question any instruction or direction given to them that they think may be unethical or unlawful.
+If a Commissioner is uncertain about an action or decision, he or she may choose to seek advice from the ANC 6A Chair, the OANC, or any relevant Governmental organization.

-PART 2: STANDARDS OF CONDUCT

-This part of the Code of Conduct sets out the conduct obligations required of Commissioners.
-Failure to comply with the Code may give rise to disciplinary action.

 GENERAL CONDUCT OBLIGATIONS

 General conduct

-4.1 You must not conduct yourself in carrying out your function in a manner that is likely to bring the Commission into disrepute.
-Specifically, you must not act in a way that:
+4.1 Commissioners must conduct themselves in a manner that is likely to bring the Commission into disrepute.
+Specifically, Commissioners must not act in a way that:

-a) contravenes the Commission’s relevant administrative requirements and policies;
+contravenes the Commission’s relevant administrative requirements and policies;

 is improper or unethical;

-c) is an abuse of power or otherwise amounts to misconduct;
+is an abuse of power or otherwise amounts to misconduct;

 causes, comprises or involves intimidation, harassment or verbal abuse; or,

-e) causes, comprises or involves prejudice in the provision of a service to the community.
+involves prejudice in the provision of a service to the community.

-4.2 You must act lawfully, honestly and exercise a reasonable degree of judgment.
+4.2 Commissioners must act lawfully, honestly and exercise a reasonable degree of judgment.

-6.3 You must treat others with respect at all times.

-6.4 Where you are a Commissioner or Committee Chair/member and have been found in breach of the Code of Conduct, you must comply with any Commission resolution requiring you to take action as a result of that breach.

 Fairness and equity

-4.3 You must consider issues consistently, promptly and fairly.
-You must deal with matters in accordance with established procedures, in a non-discriminatory manner.
+4.3 Commissioners must consider issues consistently, promptly and fairly.
+Commissioners must deal with matters in accordance with established procedures, in a non-discriminatory manner.

-4.4 You must take all relevant facts known to you, or that you should be reasonably aware of, into consideration and have regard to the particular merits of each case.
-You must not take irrelevant matters or circumstances into consideration when making decisions.
+4.4 Commissioners must take all relevant facts available into consideration and have regard to the particular merits of each case.

 Harassment and discrimination

-4.5 The ANC to create a community dedicated to the principles of equity and anti-discrimination and focused on supporting historically oppressed and marginalized communities.
+4.5 The ANC commits to create a community dedicated to the principles of equity and anti-discrimination and focused on supporting those who have been historically underrepresented and underserved by government decisionmakers.

-4.6 You must not harass, discriminate against, use any language that is disparaging or support others who harass and discriminate against colleagues or members of the public.
+4.6 Commissioners will not harass, discriminate against, use any language that is disparaging or support others who harass and discriminate against colleagues or members of the public.
 This includes, but is not limited to harassment and discrimination on the grounds of race, color, gender, sexuality, class, disability, religion, age, homelessness, national origin, or familial status.

-4.7t is expected that as a Commissioners or Committee member, you will speak up if they witness any injustice, discrimination or exclusion of anyone else.
+4.7 Commissioners and Committee members are expected to speak up if they witness any injustice, discrimination or exclusion of anyone else.

-6.8 Each Commissioner and member of a Committee shall attend, at least annually, an anti-racism training or presentation, which could include trainings or presentations offered by the DC Office of Human Rights or community-based organizations located in or serving ANC 6A.
+4.8 Each Commissioner and Committee member shall attend, at least annually, an anti-racism training or presentation which may be offered by the DC Office of Human Rights or community-based organizations located in or serving ANC 6A.
 Documentation of such training shall be submitted to the Chair on an annual basis prior to the first meeting of the year.
 The Commission will consider paying for the cost of a trainer or training course.
-Any required training would need to be pre-approved by the OANC.
+Any training would need to be pre-approved by the OANC.

-Public Comment 4.9 Only Commissioners of ANC 6A adesignated through official action by the Commission may publicly comment on or otherwise represent the official position of the Commission publicly.
-Commissioners in the course of their duties may make comment within areas under their management.
-Commissioners are not permitted to make public comment on behalf of the Commission unless specifically authorized to do so as outlined above.
+Public Comment 4.9 Commissioners in the course of their duties may provide comment regarding issues within their specific SMDs.
+However, only Commissioners that have been designated through official action by the Commission may publicly comment on or otherwise represent the official position of the Commission.